 hurt but rising, rising?

 Magma 67, Bones and Breath.
 After Cate Marvin’s ‘My Father’s Liquor Cabinet’; a response to Charlotte Mew’s poem, ‘The Quiet House’.
-Mew was a poet of the late 19th and early 20th century, who supported close family members through mental illness.
+Mew was a poet of the late 19th and early 20th century, who supported close family members through mental illness and is also thought by biographers and commentators to have had lesbian tendencies.
 Marvin’s latest collection is Oracle (Norton, 2015).

 By Lynne Nesbit